 Explaining DevOps methodology concepts and processes can be challenging without the appropriate tools.
 This PowerPoint template provides the visual toolbox required to effectively demonstrate DevOps concepts, roles, cycles, and levels in ways that are easy to understand.

 As with all of our graphics, every DevOps Toolbox visual is editable in PowerPoint and does not require sophisticated graphic design experience or software, which makes using these graphics less time-consuming than creating your own, but no less effective.

 5 Ways Graphics Help You Explain DevOps C

 Explain the meaning of DevOps

-Share the definition of DevOps in an engaging, easy to understand way.
-By creating graphics which are both interesting and intuitive, you can relay your points more easily.
+Share the definition of DevOps in an engaging, easy-to-understand way.
+By creating graphics that are both interesting and intuitive, you can relay your points more easily.
 Whether you’re presenting to industry pros or novices, you can always benefit from sharing what your intended purpose or intended angle is when making a presentation.
 You may customize the graphics by resizing them, choosing different colors that fit your brand, by changing the thickness of the outlines, and more!

 Showcase the Many Roles in DevOps

 You can share the many essential roles which make up DevOps with a simple, round chart.
 Each of the different roles from Evangelist and Release Manager to Software Development and Software Testers all have graphics that represent their essential part of the process.
 You may customize the role icons with their own colors as demonstrated here, or you may choose a uniform color scheme.

 Explain the Advantages of DevOps in an Easy-to-Follow Way